 Want to mindlessly brawl with your friends using weirdly gelatinous characters?
 That's the premise of Gang Beasts.
 Take to the streets of Beef City and wrestle it out in some wacky and hazardous environments all for your enjoyment and bragging rights.
 But mostly bragging rights.
 Battle against enemies in local and online multiplayer or team up with friends in the gang game mode.

 The Jackbox Party Pack series is the ultimate party franchise, built entirely around having fun with your friends.
 The Jackbox Party Pack 3 in particular is amazing because it doesn't get much better than Quiplash 2.
 Drawful comes close, though, so for that you'll want the original Jackbox Party Pack.
-And you can always buy those two games separately should you wish to.
+You can always buy those two games separately should you wish to.

 If you're sick of seeing The Jackbox Party Pack everywhere and want something a little different, then try out Gang Beasts.
 It comes highly recommended by a lot of us here at Android Central.
 Sometimes you just need some stupid, silly fun in the form of wrestling gelatinous figures.
+If quizzes are your thing though, Knowledge is Power is you, though be prepared for the tricks it throws your way!

 We may earn a commission for purchases using our links.
 Learn more.